 -Enquire- Children will think deeply about the concept and the definition of it.
 For example, what do we mean by remembering?

--Contextualise – This is when children explore the concept in relation to either Christianity or Hinduism.
+-Contextualise – This is when children explore the concept in relation to either Christianity or Judaism.
 This maybe through a religious story, talk from a visitor or observation of artefacts.

--Evaluate- Children consider why the concept is important to Christians or Hindus.
+Evaluate- Children consider why the concept is important to Christians or Jews.
 Finally, children will evaluate the importance of the concept to themselves.

-The children at New Milton Infant School enjoy learning about ‘big ideas’ in relation to themselves, others and people who follow the Christianity and Hinduism religion.
-All children make the best possible progress from their starting points in R.E. through an inclusive curriculum that provides challenge and engagement for all.
-During their R.E. learning, children are able to make links between their own lives and those of others in their community and in the wider world.
+The children at New Milton Infant School enjoy learning about ‘big ideas’ in relation to themselves, others and people who follow the Christianity and Jewish religion.
+Through their R.E. learning, children are challenged to make links between their own lives and those of others in their community and in the wider world.
 Our children are developing an understanding of other people’s cultures and ways of life, which they are then able to communicate to the wider community.
+Pupils’ progress in R.E. is assessed throughout each unit and these combined assessments contribute to an overall view of how well children are achieving in R.E.
+This assessment is communicated to parents each year in the mid-year report.